-I am also very gentle with neck adjustments, as is Dr. Drebber.
+I am also very gentle with neck adjustments.

-Both Dr. Drebber and I are quite good with adjusting beyond the spine.
-We routinely adjust feet, knees, shoulders, hips, ankles, hands, wrists, elbows, fingers and toes.
+I am quite good with adjusting beyond the spine.
+I routinely adjust feet, knees, shoulders, hips, ankles, hands, wrists, elbows, fingers and toes.
 Those joints subluxate and get stuck or jammed just like your spine can.
 It’s important to have a comprehensive approach to your body’s biomechanics.
 Chiropractic is not just about the spine and many of our patients come in for particular foot, knee, shoulder and hip problems.
-We have had additional training after chiropractic college in extremity adjusting.
+I have had additional training after chiropractic college in extremity adjusting.
 Dr. Toda was also an exceptional and wonderful mentor in this department as I transitioned to taking over full time care of his patients in July of 2017.
 Thank you, Bob, for your guidance.

 This technique is used to treat lumbar disc bulges and sciatica.
 Not many of us do this technique (so you are very lucky that we do).
 It is very effective and I have kept hundreds of patients out of surgery with it.
 It was developed by Dr. James Cox, a chiropractic radiologist and one of the pioneers of our profession, and is also called Cox Technique.
 We use a special table with your feet strapped in while we hold the vertebrae in place above the spot where the disc bulge is.
 We gently stretch your legs down so as to distract the vertebrae and put your spine into flexion.
 The disc is essentially sucked back into place a little bit at a time to bring it off the sciatic nerve roots.
 It takes several visits, usually in the 10-20 visit range, to treat in most cases.
 If you need surgery I have excellent surgeons that I refer to regularly.
 However, chances are 80% or greater that I can resolve this so that you don’t need surgery.
 Flexion-distraction is also particularly helpful for cases with stenosis and advanced degenerative change in the lumbar spine (lower back).
 Adding laser therapy is also particularly helpful in disc-related cases of sciatica.
 Dr. Arthur Pistey taught me flexion-distraction technique in my first year of practice in 1998.
 Thank you, Art, for this amazing skill and wonderful gift.